stebaker92/sql-bulk-insert/readme.md

-# Ftp Bulk CSV Downloader
+# SQL Bulk Inserter

-A console app that will download a CSV and bulk insert the data into a database.
+A generic dotnet core console app that will download a CSV from an FTP server and bulk insert the data into a database.
+Optimized for large datasets

 ## Features